Nefti-sama/sphinx-docx/docs/source/docprops.rst

    * company
    * manager

-Property names included in the below list are used as the Cover Page Properties [MSOE376]_.
+The names below are written as Cover Page Properties [MSOE376]_.

 .. hlist::
    :columns: 3